 Cost, especially for good quality lights, would have been a better argument going back from 2000s and earlier.
 I believe that the cost aspect is a matter of priority.
 If there's something important enough to you, you'll do what it takes to get the job done.
 At the same time (and notwithstanding the fact that lighting up is a no-brainer obligation and simply a cost-of-doing-business), I can appreciate that not everyone is a hardcore night cyclist.

 Cost has come down considerably with the steady advancement of bicycle lighting and battery technology.
-As a side effect, there is now a slew of what I call "ultra low cost lights": basic cheapie lights for CAD$3 or less.
+As a side effect, there is now a slew of what I call "ultra low cost lights": basic cheapie lights for CAD$5 or less.
 Improvements in technology and in the manufacturing of LEDs have created a whole new class of bargain basement bike lights.

 Dollarama for example is offering their widest array of cheap LED lights this year.
 You can choose from several different styles, most of them being the small lithium coin cell powered variety, which are really only suited to emergency use vs. actual regular duty.
 Still, these ultra cheap lights are moderately useful, illustrating that laziness and ignorant disregard are the real reasons for going lightless.

 Obviously, these bargain basement lights are a limited short term solution, and have neither the performance nor quality to satisfy the dedicated cyclist.
 Yet it's also the serious commuters who can't afford downtime, should something unexpectedly go wrong with his/her main lights.
 I personally have older retired lights accumulated over the years, where I can draw from as a backup.
-For others though, these cheapie lights have just enough lighting performance that can serve here as short term solutions.
+For others though, these cheapie lights have just enough lighting performance that might serve here as short term solutions.

 You can jump ahead to the goods here, starting with the Dollarama Bikerama 5 LED headlight Chateau BL-3 rear light, and Focus Electronics front and rear light set (Knog Beetle knockoffs).